 The Violence Policy Center

 The Violence Policy Center (VPC) is an excellent source of credible information about guns and gun violence in the United States.
 Americans Against Gun Violence often refers to studies done by VPC, particularly on issues such as the risks of concealed weapons, the myth of "guns for protection," and the uniquely American problem of mass shootings.
-In addition to research and education, the VPC also engages in some legislative advocacy.
-The executive director of the VPC, Joshua Sugarmann, is the author of the book, Every Handgun is Aimed at You, which makes the case for banning handguns in the USA.
-Officially, though, unlike Americans Against Gun Violence, the VPC does not openly advocate banning or strictly regulating handgun ownership or adopting other stringent gun control regulations in the USA comparable to those in place in other high income democratic countries.
-Also, unlike Americans Against Gun Violence, the VPC does not engage in grass roots organizing as a means of reducing gun violence in the USA.
+In addition to research and education, the VPC also engages in legislative advocacy.
+The executive director of the VPC, Joshua Sugarmann, is the author of the book, Every Handgun is Aimed at You, that makes the case for banning handguns in the USA.
+The VPC submitted an amicus brief in support of Washington DC's partial ban on handgun ownership in the 2008 Heller case and issued a highly critical press release when a narrow 5-4 majority of the Supreme Court ruled that the Washington DC law violated the Second Amendment (thereby reversing over 200 years of legal precedent and effectively deleting the phrase, "A well regulated militia," from the Second Amendment).
+On its website, though, unlike Americans Against Gun Violence, the VPC does not explicitly advocate overturning Heller, banning or strictly regulating handgun ownership, or adopting other stringent gun control regulations in the USA comparable to those in place in other high income democratic countries.

 GunPolicy.org, which is hosted by the School of Public Health at the University of Sydney, is an excellent source of information for comparing rates of gun violence, rates of gun ownership, and firearm regulations between different countries.
 These comparisons demonstrate the extraordinarily high rate of gun violence in the USA as compared with all other high income democratic countries and the association between lax gun control laws, high rates of gun ownership, and high rates of gun violence.
 GunPolicy.org works mainly in the area of gun violence research and dissemination of information.
 Unlike Americans Against Gun Violence, it does engage in legislative advocacy or grass roots organizing in order to change gun policies.